Which of the following are types of events found in the event inspector? Choose the 2 correct answers.

 Prepare for the Puppet Certified Professional Test with flashcards and multiple choice questions, each with hints and explanations.
 Gear up for your exam!

-The correct answer includes types of events that represent different outcomes of Puppet's resource management during a run.
-When considering the event inspector, understanding the implications of each event type is essential.
+The correct answer includes different types of events that represent distinct outcomes during Puppet's resource management.

 Subscribe